Football in Northern Cyprus: Women's football

 Women's football remains very undeveloped in Northern Cyprus.
 The first ever women's football league in Northern Cyprus, the KTFF Women's League, was established in the 2007-08 season with seven teams.
 The number of teams later increased to nine.
 However, the lack of teams and interest, as well as violence in matches resulted in the cancellation of the league by the federation.
 Only Akdeniz Nurçelik SK, the women's branch of Akdeniz Spor Birliği remained professionally active in this field.
 The team was, as of the 2014–15 season, in the Turkish Women's Third Football League.

 Football stadiums in Northern Cyprus

+Most successful clubs overall

+local and lower league organizations are not included.